-4. Once removed make sure that you see the following parts: the relief valve plug, the relief valve body, the stainless steel ball, and the O-ring attached to the valve's body.
+4. Once removed make sure that you see the following parts (shown right to left): the relief valve plug, the stainless steel ball, the relief valve body, and the O-ring attached to the valve's body.

 INSPECTING AND CLEANING THE PRESSURE RELIEF VALVE: